mattyturn95/travel-app/README.md

 ```
 7. Press Enter.
 Your local clone will be created.

-Further reading and troubleshooting on how to clone a repository from GitHub [here](https://help.github.com/en/articles/cloning-a-repository).
+Further reading and troubleshooting on how to clone a repository from GitHub may be found [here](https://help.github.com/en/articles/cloning-a-repository).

 ## Credits